Sistrurus tergeminus edwardsii: Description

-S. c. edwardsii is more slender and smaller than S. c. tergeminus, reaching a maximum total length (including tail) of 53 cm.
+S. t. edwardsii is more slender and smaller than S. t. tergeminus, reaching a maximum total length (including tail) of 53 cm.

 Its color pattern consists of a light gray or white base color, with dark gray or gray-brown blotches.
 It has a distinctive, dark stripe that runs along the side of the head, which passes over the eye.
 The rattle is significantly higher pitched than those of larger species of rattlesnakes, sometimes giving it the nickname "buzztail".

-Compared to S. c. tergeminus, it is paler in color, and its belly is nearly white.
+Compared to S. t. tergeminus, it is paler in color, and its belly is nearly white.
 Midbody, it has 23 rows of dorsal scales instead of 25, and fewer ventral scales and dorsal blotches.

-Geographic range
+Distribution

-S. c. edwardsii is found in extreme southeastern Arizona, central and southern New Mexico, West Texas about as far north and east as the Colorado River, in the Rio Grande Valley, in many of the Gulf Coast counties about as far north as Brazoria, and on several barrier islands including North Padre Island, Matagorda Island, and San José Island.
+S. t. edwardsii is found in extreme southeastern Arizona, central and southern New Mexico, West Texas about as far north and east as the Colorado River, in the Rio Grande Valley, in many of the Gulf Coast counties about as far north as Brazoria, and on several barrier islands including North Padre Island, Matagorda Island, and San José Island.
 In addition, isolated populations have been reported in northeastern Mexico.
 The type locality is listed as "Tamaulipas ...
 S. Bank of Rio Grande ...
 Sonora".